Commercial facilities come in all shapes and sizes such as multi-story office towers, solar farms, gyms and restaurants.

 A commercial property renovation provides many benefits for the owner, including increased depreciation deductions.

 Any assets removed during a renovation are ‘scrapped’.
 Scrapping allows them to claim any residual value of removed assets in the same financial year.
 This is in addition to the first year deductions of the newly installed assets.

 The same applies for removed tenant fit-out.
 If the tenant is required to remove their fit-out at the end of their lease, they can scrap these assets and claim further deductions for that financial year.

 Completing a structural renovation lets owners claim capital works deductions on their older properties.
-Even if the property was originally constructed before 20 July 1892, they can still claim deductions on any new capital works renovations they have completed, plus any renovations completed by previous owners.
+Even if the property was originally constructed before 20 July 1982, they can still claim deductions on any new capital works renovations they have completed, plus any renovations completed by previous owners.